 Resident Evil: Apocalypse is a 2004 British-Canadian apocalyptic fiction action horror film directed by Alexander Witt, from a screenplay written by producer Paul W. S. Anderson.
 It is the second installment in the Resident Evil film series, which is based on the Capcom survival horror video game series Resident Evil.
 Borrowing elements from the video games Resident Evil 2, 3: Nemesis, and Code: Veronica, Resident Evil: Apocalypse follows heroine Alice, who has escaped the underground Umbrella facility and must band with other survivors including Jill Valentine and escape Raccoon City alive.
 The film opened to theaters on September 10, 2004.
 On a budget of $40 million, the film grossed $51 ...more on Wikipedia

 Initial Release: 2004

 Directed by: Alexander Witt

 RESIDENT EVIL: EXTINCTION is again based on the wildly popular video game series and picks up where the last film left off.
 Alice (Milla Jovovich), now in hiding in the Nevada desert, once again joins forces with Carlos Olivera (Oded Fehr) and L.J.
-(Mike Epps), along with new survivors Claire (Ali Larter), K-Mart (Spencer Locke ) and Nurse Betty (Ashanti) to try to eliminate the deadly virus that threatens to make every human being undead…and to seek justice.
-Since being captured by the Umbrella Corporation, Alice has been subjected to biogenic experimentation and become genetically altered, with super-human strengths, senses and dexterity.
-These skills, and more, will be needed if anyone is ...more on Wikipedia
+(Mike Epps), along with new survivors Claire (Ali Larter), K-Mart (Spencer Locke ) and Nurse Betty (Ashanti) to try to eliminate the virus that threatens to make every human being sick and to seek justice.
+Since being captured by the Umbrella Corporation, Alice has been subjected to biogenic experimentation and become genetically altered, with super-human strengths, senses and dexterity. ...more on Wikipedia

 Initial Release: 2007